stelzinga/MF/MGT_80.Tools.md

 - Deploy: as new something existing elsewhere
 - Design: something to be built by others
 - Expand: something existing by adding to it
+- Explore: establish if something merits in eating into
 - Improve: something existing by automation etc.
 - Increase: something existing by a numeric value
 - Learn: how something operates